Join our fixed departure treks.

 • TIMS (Trekking Information Management System

-• An experienced and first aid trained license holder accompanying trekking guide
+• An experienced and first aid-trained licensed holder accompanying a trekking guide

 • Tea House accommodation on a twin or multi-sharing basis during the trek